Chinese Zodiac Signs — A Comprehensive Introduction

 午(Wu) 未(Wei) 申(Shen) 酉(You) 戌(Xu) 亥(Hai)

-In ancient China, one day was divided into 12 Shichen, each Shichen contains two hours.
-Hence, each Shichen was represented by one Earthly Branch signal.
+In ancient China, one day was divided into 12 Shichen, each Shichen had two hours.

-For most civilians in an ancient agriculture society, animals were easier to remember and use.
-Therefore, 12 animals were used to represent the 12 Earthly Branches.
+For most civilians in an ancient agricultural society, animals were easier to remember and use.

-Besides, the rat is adaptable, multiparous, and is quite active at midnight.
-Therefore, the rat is the animal of the midnight and the first one in Chinese Zodiac Sign.
+Therefore, the rat is the animal of midnight and the first one in the Chinese Zodiac Sign.

 Then, based on other animals’ living habits and active hours, they were set and linked to the 12 Earthly Branches to tell time.